ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 ## Create dbt Data Sources

 First of all, let's create a new folder for our staging models and data sources.
-We'll use this while we develop our models.
-Once we're satisfied, we can move them into production.
+In fact, to create data models, you need data sources.
 Click on the three dots next to the `models` folder, and click on *Create folder*:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/18-dbt-data-sources/image-1.png" alt="linearly separable data">